Wednesday, December 11, 2024

 A family together in Newbattle Churchyard

 Robert was 74 years old when a wagon struck him at eight o’clock in the morning on a winters day in January 1887.
 He died instantly.
-His wife would learn quickly of his death as his body was returned home immediately to Newtongrange, a mining village less than one mile from the colliery.
+His wife would learn quickly of his death as his body was returned home immediately to Newtongrange, a mining village less than half a mile from the colliery.

 Certainly a doctor was required to certify the cause of death, it being an accident.
 Two days later he was interred in the Newbattle Churchyard, now known as the Old Newbattle Cemetery.